 The damage to the alveoli also causes damage to the blood vessels around them, making the passage of blood through the lungs more difficult.
-In the long run, this leads to increases in the pressure inside blood vessels in the lungs and between the heart and lungs (pulmonary hypertension) and puts significant strain on the heart, which in severe cases may lead to heart failure.
+In the long run, this leads to increases in the pressure inside blood vessels in the lungs and between the heart and lungs (pulmonary hypertension) and puts significant strain on the heart, which, in severe cases, may lead to heart failure.

-Because of the low number of working alveoli, the affected infant although needs to breathe much faster and harder than healthy infants.
-This work may slow early growth because the infants do not have the energy nor the time to feed properly, thus taking fewer calories in than they should, and burning most of the calories just to breathe.
+Because of the low number of working alveoli, the affected infant needs to breathe much faster and harder than healthy infants.
+This work may slow early growth because the infants do not have the energy or the time to feed properly, thus, taking fewer calories in than they should, and burning most of the calories just to breathe.
 This leaves fewer calories for them to grow, with poor growth or "failure to thrive" that in turn may cause problems to other organs of the body.

 How Serious Is Bronchopulmonary Dysplasia?

-An estimated 10,000 newborns could develop BPD in the U.S. every year.
+An estimated 10,000 newborns could develop BPD in the United States every year.
 Its severity varies from infant to infant.
 In mild cases, the infant may only have a faster than usual respiratory rate.
 In cases of moderate severity, the infant may require oxygen for several months.
 In uncommon but severe cases, the infant may have respiratory failure that requires not only oxygen but also prolonged need for mechanical ventilation.